What Years Were The 16th Century

 Q: How did the Renaissance influence the 16th century?

 A: The Renaissance, which began in Italy in the 14th century, reached its zenith during the 16th century, spreading its influence across Europe.
-It fostered a renewed interest in classical art, literature, and philosophy, sparking a spirit of inquiry and innovation.
+This leads to it fostered a renewed interest in classical art, literature, and philosophy, sparking a spirit of inquiry and innovation.
 Renaissance ideals influenced art, architecture, literature, and science, transforming European culture and society.

 Q: What role did exploration play in the 16th century?